Last Updated: January 2, 2024

 Based on our read of the market, our research team has the following assumptions about the future of the tech industry:

-- Valuation multiples will continue to decline incrementally as the risk in speculative fields of tech become more apparent and buyers become more wary.
+- Valuation multiples will continue to decline moderately as the risk in speculative fields of tech become more apparent and buyers become more wary.

-- EBITDA will likely regain its original prominence, with investors having learned from the mistake of relying too heavily on revenue multiples that do not indicate a company’s true profitability.
+- EBITDA will likely regain its original prominence, with investors having previously relied too heavily on revenue multiples that do not indicate a company’s profitability.

 Factors Affecting Multiples

-With public deal information available for approximately 1,400 deals over 2022, our research team identified not only the annual multiple averages listed above, but also the criteria upon which those multiples were earned.
+With publicly-available deal information available for approximately 306 deals in 2022, our research team identified not only the valuation multiple averages listed above, but also the criteria upon which those multiples were earned.

 The table below identifies these criteria, as well as an approximated weight for each.
-This weight was determined by the overall impact their absence or presence appears to have had on previous multiples offered.
+This weight was determined by the overall impact their absence or presence appears to have had on offers made.

 Valuation Factors For Tech Companies, Weighted